Flora Nwapa: Writing and publishing

-Nwapa's first book, Efuru, was published in 1966 at the age of 30 years and is considered a pioneering work as an English-Language novel by an African woman writer.
+Nwapa's first book, Efuru, was published in 1966 when she was 30 years old, and is considered a pioneering work as an English-Language novel by an African woman writer.
 She sent the transcript to the famous Nigerian author Chinua Achebe in 1962, who replied with a very positive letter and even included money for the postage to mail the manuscript to the English publisher, Heinemann.

 Nwapa followed Efuru with the novels such as Idu (1970), Never Again (1975), One is Enough (1981), and Women are Different (1986).
 She published two collections of stories – This is Lagos (1971) and Wives at War (1980) – and the volume of poems, Cassava Song and Rice Song (1986).
 She is also the author of several books for children.

 In the year 1974, she founded Tana Press, and in 1977 the Flora Nwapa Company, publishing her own adult and children's literature as well as works by other writers.
 She gave as one of her objectives: "to inform and educate women all over the world, especially Feminists (both with capital F and small f) about the role of women in Nigeria, their economic independence, their relationship with their husbands and children, their traditional beliefs and their status in the community as a whole".
 Tana has been described as "the first press run by a woman and targeted at a large female audience.
 A project far beyond its time at a period when no one saw African women as constituting a community of readers or a book-buying demographic."

-At the beginning of Nwapa's literary career, as a result of the way feminism was viewed and the way it was portrayed, she had no interest in feminism because she felt it was prejudiced against men but she eventually came to terms with it.
+At the beginning of Nwapa's literary career, as a result of the way feminism was viewed and the way it was portrayed, she had no interest in feminism because she felt it was prejudiced against men, but she eventually came to terms with it.
 However, her struggle with feminism is representative of the present conversations about the movement in Africa and the world at large.

-Her work was anthologized in publications ranging from Présence Africaine and Black Orpheus in the 1960s and '70s to Daughters of Africa in 1992.
+Her work appeared in publications ranging from the magazines Présence Africaine and Black Orpheus, in the 1960s and '70s, to the 1992 anthology Daughters of Africa, edited by Margaret Busby.